 - Organic food diet: Food additives can be removed to the highest level possible by following an organic food diet.
 Organic products only contain those additives that are required by law such as Sodium Benzoate or Sulfur Dioxide.
 Rules governing the production and storage of organic food prevent the use of any harmful food additives like artificial sweeteners, flavorings and colorings.
 One of the most significant non-organic additive allowed in the organic food is sulfur dioxide, which acts as a preservative, bleaching agent and antioxidant.

-- Natural food additive: Research is underway to find natural alternatives to the artificially prepared additives.
+- Natural food additives: Research is underway to find natural alternatives to the artificially prepared additives.
 Natural substances containing antimicrobial properties can be used as food preservatives, which can be categorized as follows:

 • Herbs: Cumin, fennel, peppers, clove, basil, cinnamon, cardamom, oregano, thyme, coriander, mind, caraway, nutmeg and onion;